RESEARCH STARTER

 History of Engineering Management

-Drexel University became the first university to offer an engineering management degree.
-In the 1950s and 1960s, Drexel University had requests from businesses in the neighboring areas to provide a master's degree in engineering management.
+Drexel University was among the first universities to offer an engineering management degree.
+In the 1950s and 1960s, Drexel University received requests from businesses in the neighboring areas to provide a master’s degree in engineering management.
 Drexel agreed to hold the classes.
-During the first year of the program, more than nine hundred students enrolled in the engineering management master's degree program.
+During the first year of the program, more than nine hundred students enrolled in the engineering management master’s degree program.
 Many of these students came from the areas surrounding Drexel.

 Professional Groups for Engineering Managers

 Numerous professional groups and organizations exist for engineering managers.
 These groups include the IEEE Technology and Engineering Management Society, the American Society for Engineering Management, and the Canadian Society for Engineering Management.
 People in the engineering management field also have journals devoted to their work.
-IEEE Transactions on Engineering Management and International Journal of Economics and Management Engineering are examples of important professional journals for engineering managers.
+IEEE Transactions on Engineering Management and the Engineering Management Journal are examples of professional journals for engineering managers.

 Bibliography